Rob Todd

-Rob Todd (born October 23, 1963) is an American entrepreneur and former member of the Houston City Council from 1996 to 2002.
-Todd, a Republican, was a member of the Houston City Council from 1996 to 2002, representing the eastern edge of Houston.
-His district included the Johnson Space Center, William P. Hobby Airport, the Houston Ship Channel, and Lake Houston.
+Rob Todd (born October 23, 1963) is a Houston-based entertainment attorney and former member of the Houston City Council from 1996 to 2002.
+Todd was a member of the Houston City Council from 1996 to 2002, representing the eastern edge of Houston.

+Todd's district included the Johnson Space Center, William P. Hobby Airport, the Houston Ship Channel, and Lake Houston.
 He chaired the Regulatory Affairs Committee, the Charter Committee, and the Rail Committee.
 He was also a member of the Aviation, Ethics, and Finance Committees.

 At the time of his initial election, Todd was the youngest person ever elected to Houston City Council at the age of 31 and has been a mainstay in the business community.

-Todd is currently Chairman of the Tower Permit Commission for southeast Texas.

 Personal life

+Todd was born in Kirksville, Missouri, and grew up partly as a farm boy and partly as an Army brat.
+By the time he graduated from High School he had lived in Missouri, Chicago, Portland, Oregon, Tillamook, Oregon, Leavenworth, Kansas, Augusta, Georgia, and Honolulu, Hawaii.

-Todd was born into a military family in Kirksville, Missouri, but spent time in Oregon, Kansas and Hawaii.
-He moved to Texas and attended the University of Texas at Austin where he received his Bachelor of Arts degree in Latin American Studies.
-After his undergraduate, Todd received a Doctorate of Jurisprudence from the South Texas College of Law.
-He continues to teach there as an adjunct professor with courses in election law and passage of legislation.
+Todd is a graduate of Admiral Arthur W. Radford High School in Honolulu where he swam competitively for Punahou Aquatics with United States Swimming under Coach Steve Borowski, surfed and bagged groceries for the military commissary.
+After High School, he attended the University of Denver on an Athletic Scholarship before transferring to the University of Texas at Austin where he received his Bachelor of Arts degree in Latin American Studies.
+After his undergraduate degree, Todd received a Doctorate of Jurisprudence from the South Texas College of Law.

-On July 30, 2015 Rob Todd became a member of this year's Partnership for Baylor College of Medicine.
-The partnership is the college's largest volunteer organization and its mission is to "create and apply science and discoveries to further education, healthcare and community service locally and globally."